civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_apiWrappers.md

 ## Wrapper class

-The wrapper is an object that contains two methods fromApiInput and toApiOutput, that allows to modify the params before doing the api call and the result after. \
- It's quite similar to the pre/post hooks in principle.
+The wrapper is an object that contains two methods which are similar to pre and post hooks in principle.

+fromApiInput() allows for modification of the params before doing the api call.

+toApiInput() allows for modification of the result of the call

+These methods will be called for every API call unless the hook_civicrm_apiWrappers() implementation conditionally registeres the object.
+One way to optimize this is to check for the API Entity in hook_civicrm_apiWrappers() and to check for the API action in the wrapper methods.

 To take advantage of CiviCRM's php autoloader, this file should be named path/to/myextension/CRM/Myextension/APIWrapper.php